Prasaddiwalkar/codeguru/READMEs/SmallestNegativeBalance.md

 ## Smallest Negative Balance

 You are working on new application for recording debts.
 This program allows users to create groups that show all records of debts between the group members.
-Give the group debt records(including the borrower name, lender name and debt amout). who in the group has the smallest negative balance?
+Give the group debt records (including the borrower name, lender name and debt amount).
+Who in the group has the smallest negative balance?

 ### Notes :-